-Many job seekers I speak to are confused about how the recruiting process works and specifically about how to work with recruiters.
-It is important to understand the recruiters role and how the process works in order to be successful.
+Many job seekers I speak to are confused about how the recruiting process works and how to work with recruiters.
+It is important to understand the recruiter’s role and how the process works in order to be successful.

 Whilst there are some very helpful recruiters out there, a recruiter is not a career counsellor.
-If you don't know how to progress your career or what direction to take you need to talk to a career advisor, not a recruiter.
+If you don’t know how to progress your career or what direction to take, you should talk to a career advisor.

 First, we need to establish the difference between a recruiter and a career advisor.

 What are recruiters?

 Recruiters are people who work for external organisations or from within a company.
 To hire people for positions based on who the best candidates.
 Recruiters are able to look at your resume and see how you fit into the company, as they don’t know you well enough.
 You need to tell the recruiter what you want and where you fit in the company.
 They may be able to help but they can’t guide you in your job search.

 Career Advisors are there to provide information, advice and guide you in your search for your ideal career.
 They will work with you to get an understanding of your personality, likes, strengths and weaknesses and find the most suitable position.
 They help build your resume, cover letter and social media profiles (such as LinkedIn) to prepare your best self for work.

 There are two major categories of recruiters.
 Recruiters that are internally hired by a company (also known as “in-house”).
 External recruiters known as agencies, head-hunters and search consultants.